Timdark/weather-station/README.md

 # Weather-station

 This project is about Arduino internet weather station with inside temperature.
 Project is coded using VS code.
+Project using Weatherbit.io free weather/forecast service.

 ## Hardware